musaibuf/Product-Review-Sentiment-Scraper-with-FastAPI-Next.js/README.md

     *   Click "Scrape Reviews".
     *   Wait for the process to complete.
 The reviews, sentiment analysis, and charts will be displayed.
 A link to the populated Google Sheet will also appear.

-## Notes on Daraz Scraping

-*   This scraper uses Selenium to load the initial product page and extract the product name and `itemId`.
-*   It then uses a known Daraz API endpoint (`my.daraz.pk/pdp/review/getReviewList`) to fetch the actual review data in JSON format.
-This is generally more reliable than parsing HTML for all reviews.
-*   The `itemId` is extracted from the product URL using a regular expression.
-This should work for most standard Daraz product URLs.
-*   If Daraz changes its API endpoint, API response structure, or URL patterns for `itemId`, the scraper might need updates.
-*   Web scraping, especially of large e-commerce sites, can be fragile.
-Selectors for the product name might change over time.

 ## Learn More (Next.js Boilerplate)

 To learn more about Next.js, take a look at the following resources: